 I have really enjoyed the new generation of games that are made to play with the iPad or iPhone.
-Not too long ago the kids and I received a copy of LIFE zAPPed from my Brandcation trip.
+Not too long ago the kids and I received a copy offrom my trip.
 This was our first taste of a classic board game making the leap to the newest electronic age.
 We really enjoyed the game and I personally loved that with these types of games it means less game pieces to lose or step on in the middle of the night.

 Monopoly is definitely a “classic” and one my children love to play.
 I personally have a hard time sitting through an entire game so I was excited to see how it transferred to the iPad.
 The game came in and my oldest son was anxious to play so it got it all set up and began to plug in the four of us to play (the three kids and myself).